GoogleCloudPlatform/datacatalog-tag-engine/apps/query_cookbook/README.md

 #### Step 6: Copy the prompts to Google Cloud Storage

-The `summarize_sql` passes a prompt when it calls the Vertex AI [text-bison](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text) LLM function.
+The `summarize_sql` function passes a prompt when it calls the Vertex AI [text-bison](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text) LLM.
 Each SQL operation being summarized has a different prompt (select, join, where, group by, and functions) and each prompt is kept in its own text file.

-Review the prompts located at `summarize_sql/*_prompt.txt
+Review the prompts located at `summarize_sql/*_prompt.txt and customize them to your needs.

 Make a bucket in Google Cloud Storage and copy the files into it: